prentis-lab/SampleDashbord/DB/drft.md

 | `VALUE#specificvalue`     | `VALUE#unknown`                           | Different values / variants of the same entity |
 | `#METADATA`               | `#METADATA`                               | Main/core record of an entity |
 | `RELATION#TargetID`       | `SAMPLE#S456`                             | Relationship / link items |

+## QUERY
+- GSI:  The old 500k items (without GSI attributes) → still fully queryable using the main table (Partition Key + Sort Key).
+Queries remain fast.The new 500k items (with GSI attributes) → can be queried using either the main table or the new GSI.
+    - Important:Old items will not appear in queries against the new GSI unless they have the required GSI key attributes.
+-backfill: For old items, run a script to backfill the GSI attributes (add the necessary GSI key fields).

 ## design
 ```mermaid